Parsa-Rajabi/CIS-485/docs/assignment.md

 > This is an individual assignment and must be completed without collaboration with other students.

 ### Context: TCPS 2: CORE-2022 (Course on Research Ethics)
-In order to conduct academic research with human subjects, you must first successfully complete the Tri-Council's Course on Research Ethics (CORE).
+The Tri-Council Ethics Training (TCPS 2: CORE-2022) is a mandatory course for anyone involved in research with human participants in Canada.
+This course provides foundational knowledge on ethical principles and guidelines for conducting research responsibly.
 The entire course should take approximately 4-5 hours, so it has been split over a few weeks to give you plenty of time.

 ### Part 1 - Tasks
 - Create an account on the Panel on Research Ethics website [TCPS 2: CORE-2022](https://tcps2core.ca/welcome).